-A noble sculpted and carved solid sterling silver lion portrait ring with or without 3D brass Adi Shakti / Khanda designs on sides.
+Afford yourself or a loved one the strength and nobility of a lion!
+These lovely sculpted and carved solid sterling silver lion portrait rings come with or without 3D brass Adi Shakti / Khanda designs on the sides.
 These are adjustable size rings which we offer in two sizes.
 Under main photo, click image with two rings.
 On left is large size, on right is small size.
-They are sturdy rings with lovely, clear detail.
+These are sturdy rings with crisp and clear detail.

 Small size - fits ring sizes from 6 3/4 or 15 - 8 1/5 or 18